How to Validate Supplier-Provided Product Carbon Footprints (PCFs) for Scope 3.1 Accuracy

 2. Verify Functional Unit and Product Specification

-A PCF must be reported per a defined functional unit that reflects how the product delivers value.
-Common functional units include:
+A PCF must be reported per a defined functional unit, such as:

 Also, confirm that the PCF corresponds to the specific product or material your company buys, not a generic category.